 BA in English

-Do you love to read and write?
-Are you unsure how to take that love and make it a career?
-The Bachelor of Arts with a major in English program is here to help.
-Practical, hands-on courses teach students to do the kind of writing businesses need: effective websites, well-designed technical documents, convincing proposals, and more.
-More traditional literature courses provide students with excellent training for graduate school and with the skills of close reading, analysis, and argumentation that are essential in a world dominated by electronic text.
+Practical, hands-on courses prepare you to do the writing businesses need: effective websites, well-designed technical documents, convincing proposals and more.
+More traditional literature courses provide you with excellent training for graduate school and the skills of close reading, analysis and argumentation that are essential in a world dominated by electronic text.

-In literature and creative writing courses, students will read intensely and discuss literature at a deep, analytical level.
-Those skills are then applied across courses in poetry, fiction, drama, film, video games, and graphic novels to develop a portfolio of original work that will make them competitive for graduate school or provide you with a professional portfolio to find your dream job.
+In literature and creative writing courses, you will read intensely and discuss literature at a deep, analytical level.
+Those skills are applied across courses in poetry, fiction, drama, film, video games and graphic novels to develop a portfolio of original work that will make you competitive for graduate school or provide you with a professional portfolio to find your dream job.

-While taking coursework in English, students practice what they learn in class and by working for Trine's literary journal, Inscriptions, writing for the department, and promoting departmental events like the Humanities SymposiaOpens in new window and Overlooked Film FestivalOpens in new window.
-Students interested in graduate study or teaching can also work in the university's Writing Center tutoring fellow students.
+While taking coursework in English, you will practice what you learn in class and by working for Trine's literary journal, Inscriptions, by writing for the department and by promoting departmental events like the Humanities Symposia.
+If you are interested in graduate study or teaching, you also can work in the university's Writing Center tutoring fellow students.

-English majors lead, succeed, and thrive in their careers.
-Recent studies have shown that humanities majors earn as much or more over their careers as science, technology, engineering and math majors, mostly because humanities majors go to graduate school in greater numbers.
-This program specifically prepares you for both theoretical and practical applications for careers in editing, writing, teaching, academia, law, public relations and event planning, to name a few!
+Recent studies have shown humanities majors earn as much or more over their careers than science, technology, engineering and math majors, mostly because humanities majors go to graduate school in greater numbers.
+This program prepares you for both theoretical and practical applications for careers in editing, writing, teaching, academia, law, public relations and event planning, to name a few!